Elevation: 10,112 ft

 This peak is not in the book.

-Peak 10112 sits just over a mile southeast of Bear Mountain.
-The summit can be reached from almost any direction but Summerhouse Canyon provides the most direct route and the road is reasonable for high-clearance vehicles.
+Little Bear Peak sits just over a mile southeast of Bear Mountain.
+The summit can be reached from almost any direction, but Summerhouse Canyon provides the most direct route and the road is reasonable for high-clearance vehicles.
 See the Bear Mountain page for access details.
 You may also consider approaches from Bear Canyon and Bull Creek but I do not have any recent access information on those approaches.
 USGS Moffett Springs.